Usaamakhan/replit-twibbon/replit.md

 6. **Admin Action Handler Updates:**
    - Updates reportSummary status to 'resolved' or 'dismissed' when actions taken
+   - Resets reportCount to 0 on any admin action (dismiss/warn/remove)
-   - Resets pendingReportCount to 0 on resolution
+   - Resets campaign/user reportsCount to 0 on any admin action
    - Maintains atomicity with Firestore transactions
+   - Next report after action starts fresh at count=1

 7. **UI Cleanup:**
    - Removed "Top Reported Campaigns" section from main admin dashboard